wp-plugins/blue-admin/readme.txt

 == Changelog ==

+= 12.06.24 =
+Added Custom Adminbar Menus feature to Bule Admin.
+Also some CSS modifications.

 = 12.06.04 =
 Changed client side admin bar style and Some other CSS modifcations.

 = 12.06 =
 Fixed Admin menu scrolling issue